Orange County Modern Quilt Guild Bylaws

 Section 1:

 B. The amount of annual dues to the Guild shall be set by the general membership, on the recommendation of the Board.
-Annual dues shall be levied at a rate determined by the majority vote of those present at the October Business Meeting, payable no later than December 31 of each year.
-New members joining between July 1 and December 31 of each year will pay half rate.
-Membership termination shall occur upon failure to pay annual dues.
+Annual dues shall be levied at a rate determined by the majority vote of those present at the

-consist of no less than four (4) members: the current President, Treasurer, and at least two members from the general membership.
+C. Beginning in 2014, the Budget Committee shall meet in July of each year and shall consist of no less than four (4) members: the current President, Treasurer, and at least two members from the general membership.
 The Budget Committee shall submit a budget to the Executive Board, which budget shall be submitted to the membership by email prior to the October Business Meeting.
 Any future changes shall be approved by the general membership.

 Article 7: Committees

-Section 1: Any new committees and activities may be formed by a majority vote of the Board of Directors.
+: Any new committees and activities may be formed by a majority vote of the Board of Directors.
 Details of specific committees will be stated in Board Policy.
 Suggested committees include but are not limited to:

-A. Philanthropy – Chairperson(s) shall work as a community service facilitator to
+A. Philanthropy – Chairperson(s) shall work as a community service facilitator to develop Guild projects and promote participation of the Guild’s general membership.

-B. Facilities and Hospitality – Chairperson(s) shall greet new members and visitors at
+B. Facilities and Hospitality – Chairperson(s) shall greet new members and visitors at general meetings and assist in organizing a meeting place for the guild.

 C. Web Master – Chairperson(s) shall update the Guild website each month after the Guild meeting.